Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 Monitoring

-Observability is critical in Kubernetes, as it helps teams identify problems and proactively manage Kubernetes clusters that.
-Tools such as Prometheus can be used.
+Observability is fundamental in Kubernetes, as it helps teams identify problems and proactively manage Kubernetes clusters.
+Tools like Prometheus can be used.

 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts